 One day, Libi returned from school smiling and joyful, singing a new song - "Modeh Ani".
-We were not familiar with it, but we loved the melody and its lyrics which express thanks for the renewal of life each morning.
+We were unfamiliar with it, but we loved the melody and its lyrics which express thanks for the renewal of life each morning.
 It turned out that the kindergarteners sing this prayer every morning, along with several other prayers.
-We learned the words from Libi, and so we were first exposed to the Modeh Ani, a short Jewish prayer that begins the day.
+We learned the words from Libi, and so we were first exposed to Modeh-Ani, a short Jewish prayer that begins the day.

 We did not let the disease prevent us from living each day to the fullest.
 Our family was just grateful for every day that we were together, enjoying new adventures, choosing to be happy every day, full of joy, and celebrating without fear.

-We decided to create an artistic piece of the MODEH ANI prayer, made by Israeli artist Liat (Desau) Shuchman.
+We created an art piece of the MODEH-ANI prayer, made by Israeli artist Liat (Desau) Shuchman.
 This piece, which includes the Hebrew and English words of the prayer, is designed to inspire gratitude for life each and every day.
 Its heart shape is a tribute to Libi’s name, which means My Heart in Hebrew.

-100% of your purchase proceeds will go to CHAI LIFELINE who was there for us from the first moments when we felt most in the dark, lost in a foreign country.
+100% of your purchase proceeds will go to CHAI LIFELINE, who was there for us from the moment we felt most in the dark, lost in a foreign country.
 We will forever be grateful to them.